Love Songs (Elton John album)

-Love Songs is a compilation album by English musician Elton John.
-The album was first released on 6 November 1995 by John's own label The Rocket Record Company, in conjunction with Mercury Records.
-The album was released in North America by MCA Records almost a year after the European release, on 24 September 1996.
-In the US, it was certified gold in December 1996, platinum in March 1997, 2× platinum in December 1998 and 3× platinum in August 2000 by the RIAA.
+Love Songs is a compilation album by British musician Elton John.
+It was released on 6 November 1995 by John's own label The Rocket Record Company, in conjunction with Mercury Records, and in North America by MCA Records on 24 September 1996.
+In the US, it was certified gold in December 1996, platinum in March 1997, double platinum in December 1998 and triple platinum in August 2000 by the RIAA.

-The album was a major success upon its release, topping the albums charts in three countries, was certified platinum in 11 countries and multi-platinum in 7.
-The album also spawned a music video compilation, which was originally released on laserdisc, VHS, and VCD.
+It was a major success on its release, topping the album charts in three countries and certified platinum in eleven countries and multi-platinum in seven.
+It spawned a music video compilation, which was originally released on LaserDisc, VHS and VCD.

 Background

-John had originally released an album called Love Songs in 1982 through his own label, The Rocket Record Company.
-It mostly concentrated on the period between 1976 and 1982, when John and Bernie Taupin took a break in their collaboration.
-John was mostly writing with other lyricists such as Gary Osborne and Tim Rice on that period.
+Elton John had originally released an album called Love Songs in 1982 through his own label, The Rocket Record Company.
+It focused mostly on the period of 1976–1982, when John and Bernie Taupin took a break in their collaboration and John was mostly writing with other lyricists such as Gary Osborne and Tim Rice.
 "Blue Eyes" and "Sorry Seems to Be the Hardest Word" are the only two songs from that album are featured in this new collection.

-On the US version, ten of the fifteen tracks had been released in the period since the now-deleted Greatest Hits Volume 3 collection, including John's second tenure on MCA and two songs from the then-recent Made in England.
+On the US version, ten of the fifteen tracks had been released in the period since the now-deleted Greatest Hits Volume 3 collection, including John's second tenure on MCA Records and two songs from the then-recent Made in England.
 (Two of these tracks, however, were live versions of old songs, namely "Candle in the Wind" and "Don't Let the Sun Go Down on Me").
 "You Can Make History (Young Again)" and "No Valentines" were the two new songs made specifically for this release.

 The UK version saw an alternate track order with the inclusion of such songs as "I Guess That's Why They Call It the Blues", "Nikita", "True Love" (a duet with Kiki Dee), "Please", "Song for Guy", and the original version of "Candle in the Wind".
 In addition, "Blessed" is represented as the single edit on both versions.
-"You Can Make History (Young Again)" and "No Valentines" do not appear on this version since they were recorded after its release.
+"You Can Make History (Young Again)" and "No Valentines" did not appear on this version since they were recorded after its release.